The particle paths of hyperbolic conservation laws: Introduction

 The proof of sufficiency in the Main Theorem, given in Section \ref{sec:uniquenessOfFlow}, goes via a novel and detailed analysis of particle paths (solutions of the associated ODE \eqref{eq:flow}).
 As a byproduct of this analysis, we derive a sharp regularity estimate on the flow of the ODE (see Theorem \ref{thm:flowRegular} and Section \ref{sec:flowRegularity}).
 The proof of necessity, given in Section \ref{sec:selectionPrinciple}, first establishes a novel representation formula for the continuity equation by a commutator estimate (\`a~la~DiPerna--Lions~\cite{diperna_lions_1989}), and then utilizes this to estimate the entropy production of the weak solution.

 \newmdenv[innerlinewidth=0.5pt, roundcorner=4pt,linecolor=myLineColor,backgroundcolor=myBackgroundColor,innerleftmargin=6pt,innerrightmargin=6pt,innertopmargin=6pt,innerbottommargin=6pt]{mybox} \definecolor{myLineColor}{rgb}{0.122, 0.435, 0.698} \definecolor{myBackgroundColor}{rgb}{0.898, 0.937, 1} \begin{remark} The condition $f\in C^1(\R)$ can be generalized to $f$ merely being Lipschitz continuous---at the cost of replacing ``for all $c\in\R$'' with ``for a.e.~$c\in\R$''.
-Although we will not carry out this generalization here, it is instructive to note the general statement: For any $c\in\R$ where $f$ is differentiable, we have
+Although we will not carry out this generalization here, it is instructive to note the general statement: